 Prepping lunches is key to making successful school lunch ideas come to life.
 To help make school lunches easier to make, proper preparation is crucial.
 Eggs should be hard-boiled ahead of time, fruits and veggies should be washed and cut up.
 This helps make packing lunches much less of a chore.
 Packing lunches is much easier when meal prep is completed ahead of time.
 One or two protein foods should be prepared ahead of time.
 Hummus or tuna salad should be made and mixed.

 Pack It In

 Pack lunches the night before.
 Many kids, especially young ones, would love to help put together a lunch box full of healthy favorites.
-A lunch box for kids should include healthy ingredients lils veggie, a protein, a fruit, a carb, and some dairy.
-A bento box style lunch box is the easiest to use for packing different items.
+A lunch box for kids should include healthy ingredients lils veggie, protein, fruit, a carb, and some dairy.
+A bento box-style lunch box is the easiest to use for packing different items.